SebastianJ/harmony-tools/README.md

 ./build.sh
 ```

-This will compile all related harmony and go-sdk/hmy binaries and save them to ~/harmony by default (it's configurable using --path)
+This will compile all related harmony and go-sdk/hmy binaries and save them to ~/harmony by default.
+If you want to change the path where the binaries are copied use `--path YOUR_CUSTOM_PATH`.

 You can proceed to copy all of the binaries to a separate directory or run the node from the build directory.